 The U-boat attacks didn’t end completely.
 The submarines moved to the Caribbean and the Gulf of Mexico, attacking fuel tankers and freighters.

-Operation Drumbeat was a little-known victory for Germany.
+Operation Drumbeat counted as a little-known victory for Germany.
 Not just in battle, but on the home front.
-The Northeast, which got 95 percent of its oil from the Gulf of Mexico, was starved of fuel through 1943 as a result of U-boat attacks in 1942.
+The Northeast, which got 95 percent of its oil from the Gulf of Mexico, suffered fuel shortages through 1943 as a result of U-boat attacks in 1942.
 The fuel shortages slowed wartime production and forced gasoline rationing, one of the most unpopular restrictions of the war.